raomin/ESPAltherma/README.md

 ### Hardware

-- A Daikin Altherma heat pump
+- A Daikin Altherma or ROTEX heat pump
 - An ESP32 *I used the M5StackC, it fits well next to the board and is properly isolated*
 - 5 pins jst PH 2mm connector (or 4 Dupont wires M-F)